hikmetat/TurkishNumberText/README.md

 ===========

 Lingua::TR::Numbers is A raku module to convert numbers to Turkish text.
 Common, financial and scientific notations are supported
-The module is not complete in is currently being developed
+The module is not complete and is currently being developed

 AUTHOR
 ======